-The diagnosis of the bad or failed MAP sensor can be performed by first observing the symptoms that are expressed in your vehicle and then carrying out a physical test as a diagnostic procedure.
+Diagnosis of a faulty or failing MAP sensor can be made by first observing the symptoms that are present in your vehicle, and then conducting a physical test as a diagnostic procedure.

-To do that, here is a brief step by step guide that you can follow to check, test and diagnose if the MAP sensor of your vehicle has gone bad.
+For this purpose, here is a brief step-by-step guide that you can follow to check, test, and diagnose if the MAP sensor in your vehicle has gone bad.

 - Check if the engine of your vehicle is experiencing misfires and shakes